vuolter/hono-compress/README.md

 Brotli algorithm compression level.

+Refer to the Brotli [website](https://www.brotli.org/) for more details.

 #### zlibLevel

 Defaults to `6`.

 Zlib algorithms compression level.

+Refer to the zlib [manual](https://zlib.net/manual.html) for more details.

+#### options

+Defaults to `{}`.

+Options passed to the node compression engine to compress content.

+Refer to the node zlib [documentation](https://nodejs.org/api/zlib.html) for more details.

 #### filter

 Defaults to `undefined`.

-A function callback to state if response content can be compressed or not.
+A function callback to state if response content should be compressed or not.

+## About

+This project is a fork of [bun-compression](https://github.com/sunneydev/bun-compression), which itself is a fork of [elysia-compression](https://github.com/gusb3ll/elysia-compression).

+Both projects were not maintained and lacked many of the features I was looking for, so I started with them, but ended up rewriting and expanding many parts.

+This project was also inspired by [hono/compress](https://github.com/honojs/hono), [expressjs/compression](https://github.com/expressjs/compression) and [elysia-compress](https://github.com/vermaysha/elysia-compress).